The Garden Grazer

 Storing

 Store leftovers in an airtight container in the fridge.
 I find it keeps well for about 4 days.
+The flavors intensify even more after chilling for several hours.
+So it's a great recipe to make a day in advance!

 For more inspiration, also browse more vegan side dish recipes or potato recipes.

-Vegan Potato Salad (Oil-Free!)
+Vegan Potato Salad (Easy!)

 5 from 3 votes